Notare/BANKI/BANKI-template.md

 For my own project, I planned the development of a website to help users discover an artist's top albums based on Last.fm listeners.

 Action:
-I created a detailed project plan with timelines and milestones.
+I created a detailed project plan with ines and milestones.

 Result:
 Some information in the Last.fm API documentation was outdated, causing delays.
 After conducting additional research, I adjusted the code to work correctly.
 This experience highlighted the importance of adaptability and thorough research in project planning.